N95Ryan/movie-catalogue/README.md

-# 🎬 Movie Catalogue App
+# 🎬 Movie Mate App

 A **React Native + Expo** mobile application built as part of the Panda Hub technical test.
 The app displays a list of popular movies from **The Movie Database (TMDB)** API with a detail view for each movie.